luliudata/fastapi-ml-deplyment/README.md

 Future Work
 ---------
-Due to the time constraints and since this is the very first time I am using FastAPI, I had to spend some time to understand how FastAPI works, the functionality for this end-to-end deployment is not complete yet, there are a few more directions to explore, here are some thoughts:
+The functionality for this end-to-end deployment is not complete yet, there are a few more directions to explore, here are some thoughts:

 1. Package the scripts and host it on AWS Lambda with API Gateway integration, we can have a completely serverless API infrastructure with many benefits, it is scalable and robust, also it can be cost-effective if it is for smaller APIs